eliocamp/spindler/README.md

 **NOTICE:**
 There's currently [a bug](https://github.com/mkearney/rtweet/issues/329) in the latest version of rtweet that prevents it from posting tweets.
-Until it is fixed this package will not work properly.
-You can workaround the issue by installing an older version with
+Spindler does some blood magic manipulations to work around this problem, but you can also avoid the issue by installing an older version with

 ```r
 devtools::install_github("mkearney/rtweet", ref = "79fdf4aa7d219793bf2b201ce059f3bd6395bc7b")